gostevedore/stevedore/test/stack/README.md

 ### docker-hub.stevedore.test

 `docker-hub.stevedore.test` is the docker-registry which uses the dataset located at `files/docker-hub-storage`.
-On that dataset are preloaded those images that are used during Stevedore functional test
+On that dataset are preloaded those images that are used during the Stevedore functional test

 #### How to load a preload docker image